LogGPT: Log Anomaly Detection via GPT: Experiments

 \textbf{Implementation Details.} We first employ Drain \cite{he2017drain} to parse raw log messages into log keys.
 For the baseline models, we utilize the Loglizer \cite{he2016experience} package to evaluate PCA, OCSVM, iForest, and LogCluster for anomaly detection.
 DeepLog and LogAnomaly are evaluated using the Deep-loglizer \cite{chen2021experience} package.
 For OC4Seq\footnote{https://github.com/KnowledgeDiscovery/OC4Seq}, LogBERT\footnote{https://github.com/HelenGuohx/logbert}, and CAT\footnote{https://github.com/mmichaelzhang/CAT}, we use the open-source code provided by the authors separately.

 As for LogGPT, we use a GPT model with 6 layers and 6 heads.
 The dimensions of the embeddings and hidden states are set to 60.
 The learning rate is set to 1e-4 for the pre-training phase and 1e-6 for the fine-tuning phase.
 To accommodate different datasets, we set the K in Top-K to 50\% of the training log keys.
 It means during the test phase if an observed log key is not in the top 50\% of the prediction list from the GPT, the sequence will be labeled as an anomaly.
 This allows us to maintain a high level of flexibility when dealing with datasets of varying sizes and characteristics.
 The batch size for the pre-training phase is set to 16, and we train the model for 100 epochs.
 The episode is set to 20 with early stop criteria to prevent overfitting and ensure efficient training.
+The code for LogGPT is publicly available\footnote{https://github.com/nokia/LogGPT}.